glugpace/GLUG-PACE/README.md

 GLUG [PACE](https://pace.edu.in/) (GNU/LINUX USERS GROUP) is a part of [FSMK](https://fsmk.org) (Free Software Movement Karnataka), a registered not-for-profit organization with a primary objective is to create and spread awareness of Free Software technologies in different strata of society.

-We as part of GLUG are a group of students with an aim of spreading the idea of free software, hardware, and philosophy in campuses.
+We as part of GLUG are a group of students with an aim of spreading the idea of free software, hardware and philosophy in campuses.

 ## Contribution